jiminliang/jiminliang.github.io/content/highlights/002-cognitive-training/index.md

 ---
-title: Cognitive Training
+title: Cognitive Training: Exercise your brain like a muscle
-date: 2023-12-19
+date:
 image:
   focal_point: 'top'
 ---

-Exercise your brain like a muscle

 <!--more-->